mattnolting/nextjs-seed-app/ai-documentation/LAYOUT_PATTERNS.md

 ## Navigation

-- Navigation items are sourced from `src/app/routes.json` (served via `/api/routes`)
+- Navigation items are sourced from `src/app/routes.json`, which `AppWrapper` imports and passes to the shell.
-- `useRoutes()` reads that manifest and powers the sidebar in `AppSidebar`
-- Keep navigation shallow; groupings can be introduced later once the CLI reintroduces advanced metadata
+- Keep navigation shallow; add group labels to the JSON only when you need grouped lists or horizontal navigation.

 ## Content Patterns